Managing Energy Use and Reducing Greenhouse Gas Emissions

 1. 1 Scope 1 (direct emissions from plants, offices, and vehicles, etc. owned by the Group) and Scope 2 (indirect emissions resulting from the production of electricity and other energy consumed by the Group) emissions.

-Toray Group sets annual energy-conserving targets for each company and plant and promotes group-wide energy-conserving activities.
+As part of its energy management, Toray Group sets annual energy-conserving targets for each company and plant and promotes group-wide energy-conserving activities.
+It also checks the progress of its energy-conserving measures on a monthly basis.

 1. 3 Energy consumption per converted production volume